- PhD, MIT Media Lab 2018

 My research explores the use of cognitive illusions to alter perception; physiological sensing to support natural interaction (CHI’18 Honorable Mention); embodiment to allow remote collaborative learning; tangible interactions for play (CHI’18 Best Paper Award); deep learning to generate virtual worlds; 3D reconstruction to automatically map real world spaces to virtual worlds (VRST’16 Best Paper Award); haptic feedback devices to enhance immersion; and galvanic vestibular stimulation (GVS) to guide locomotion in VR and MR and to reduce motion sickness in VR, self driving cars, and zero-g flights.
 I am currently collaborating with two time Academy Award Winner and composer AR Rahman to explore the design of novel storytelling techniques.

 I am hiring a few talented PhD students to work with me.
 I am looking for students who are highly motivated, excited about research, hard-working, and proficient in programming (one of Python, C#, Java etc.) at the very least.
-I will seriously consider students with an electronics engineering or mechanical engineering background who are interested in designing new types of hardware for VR/AR input and output, for e.g., haptic feedback devices.
-Interest and experience in machine learning would be very welcome.
+I will seriously consider students with an engineering (electrical, bio, mech) background.
+Interest and experience in machine learning would be great.